flowexam.com teacher explaining comparative and superlative forms with examples for TOEIC® preparation

 Less... than (Inferiority)

-Candidates who progress quickly have a simple reflex: they spot "than" and "as" in the sentences to identify a comparison, and then they check the adjective form.
+Candidates who progress quickly have a simple reflex: they spot the keywords "than" and "as" in the sentences to identify that it is a comparison, then they check the adjective form.

 • "The more you practice, the better you get."